Dagonite/learning/git-notes.md

 `git reset`: Resets your index and working directory to the state of your last commit.
 This is useful for undoing changes.
 Use carefully.

 `git stash`: Temporarily shelves (or stashes) changes so you can work on a different branch without committing incomplete work on your current branch.

+The `.git` object database holds all the objects in the repository: blobs (file data), trees (directory structure), commits (individual project states), and annotated tags (points in history as significant).